 In some states, it is possible to opt of out the common property system without a formal premarital agreement.
 However, other states, such as California, have stringent transmutation requirements.
-The statutes assert that without an explicit formal written agreement, community property law applies.
-It is likely that other community property law states will follow California’s lead and adopt stricter requirements for opting out of the community property system.
+That is, the statutes assert that without an explicit formal written agreement, community property law applies.
+It is likely that other community property law states will follow California’s lead.
+Thus, it is plausible that other states will adopt stricter requirements for opting out of the community property system.
 As such, it is advisable to draft such an agreement even in jurisdictions where they do not currently deem a formal agreement necessary.

 The Innocent Spouse Act is a provision of U.S. tax law.
-The legislature designed it to protect a spouse from tax liability they were unaware of.
 That is, income earned or assets their partner held that their partner did not disclose to them; especially upon death or divorce.
+The legislature, therefore, designed it to protect a spouse from tax liability they were unaware of.
 States consider the following criterion when determining whether on not a person is an innocent spouse eligible for relief from tax liability:

 The statute also provides the ability for courts to consider the eligibility of an innocent spouse to receive a refund.
 That is, overpayment of tax made by an innocent spouse on community property tax liability.
 The language of the act specifies that it provides the courts with the ability to make a determination with regards to the issuance of a tax refund or credit.
 So, the decision to do so or not is up to the courts.

 In contrast to community property states, there are states that, as stated above provide limited protection through the tenancy by the entireties form of ownership.
-A few states, such as Florida, offer substantial homestead exemptions.
-Others grant IRA creditor protection, depending on the state.
+A handful of states, Florida and Texas for example, offer substantial homestead exemptions.
+In addition, some grant IRA creditor protection, depending on the state.